Create Extension Systems

 We need to select the building we want to build.
 Primodium stores lists of

-.
+entity lookup keys in common.sol.
 Here we can find buildings, resources,

 units, etc. The enums are used to lookup prototypes and blueprints later, in

-s.
-We're going to build an EBuilding.IronMine
+their specific Systems.
+We're going to build an EBuilding.IronMine for now.

 Map Interactions